 The Lazulite metaphysical properties transcend the physical and emotional spheres.
 This gemstone is known to:

-The stone's aura, filled with positive energy, enhances and improves psychic awareness, deepening the understanding of conscious experiences, subconscious thoughts, and feelings in both physical and spiritual realms.
+The stone's aura, filled with positive energy, enhances psychic awareness, deepening understanding of conscious experiences, subconscious thoughts, and feelings in both the physical and spiritual realms.
 It also facilitates deep meditative states and peak brain functioning.

-Lazulite increases intuition by bridging the gap between the earthly and spiritual realms, facilitating psychic exploration and developing supernatural abilities.
+Lazulite enhances intuition by bridging the gap between the earthly and spiritual realms, facilitating psychic exploration and the development of supernatural abilities.

 Meditation and Grounding Techniques